THE 2019 APPLICATION CALL IS CLOSED - THE 2020 CALL WILL BE OPENED BETWEEN DEC 17-24 2019

-The final deadline for application is January 4, 2019 and the selection process will take about four weeks.
-Selected applicants will receive invitations to our Selection Symposium early in February.
-The Selection Symposium runs from March 18-21, 2019 at the Max Planck Institute for Plant Breeding Research in Cologne, Germany.
-Successful applicants will typically start their PhD projects in autumn 2019.
+The final deadline for application will be February 2, 2020 and the selection process will take about four weeks.
+Selected applicants will receive invitations to our Selection Symposium early in March, 2020.
+The Selection Symposium runs from April 20-23, 2020 at the Max Planck Institute for Plant Breeding Research in Cologne, Germany.
+Successful applicants will typically start their PhD projects in autumn 2020.

 As an international program, we encourage students from all countries to apply.
 Successful applicants will be enrolled at a German University which is typically the University of Cologne (UoC) or the Heinrich-Heine University (HHU) located in Düsseldorf near Cologne.
 The Max Planck Institute for Plant Breeding Research (MPIPZ) and the Universities of Cologne and Düsseldorf are equal opportunity employers.